xNoirNightx/Professional-README-Generator/README.md

 - I was able to problem solve and fix code.
 - I learned how to use NPMs
 - I learned how to work better in terminal ( work in progress )
 - I learned how to work with node
+- I learned the importance of README files

+**Note**: A README file enhances the usability, accessibility, and collaboration of a project.
+It serves as the main source of information, allowing users and developers to quickly understand and engage with the project.

 I followed the criteria below provided by the class instructors.